-I had great fun at an English book festival last week - Words by the Water in Keswick.
+I had great fun at an English book festival this year - Words by the Water in Keswick.
 Super audience, presentation went well...but only sold one book!
 The one in my bag...because the poor old bookseller had ordered piles of the International edition.
 Don't get me wrong..this green book is a great book if you want to know about the Alzheimer's Society of Hong Kong, or what happens around the world.

 But if you've got dementia or someone in your family is affected and you live in the UK, the blue book is the one for you.

 The happy ending is that people ordered the blue one, and came back to collect it.
 The bookseller says it is one of the best sellers of the event, and I can come back and do a talk in his shop in Carlisle later in the year.
 Hurrah.